project-error/projecterror.dev/docs/npwd/start/RequiredDeps.md

 :::warning

 These dependencies are not **final** and only represent the current state.
-We expect to remove the required ESX dependency by v1.0

 :::

 ### Resource Dependencies
 Below are the required **resource** dependencies.
 They must be installed alongside NPWD for full functionality.

-1. [es_extended](https://github.com/esx-framework/es_extended/tree/legacy) - During development we currently **require** that ESX v1.2 is installed.
 1. [screenshot-basic](https://github.com/project-error/screenshot-basic) - **Make sure to use the exact version, as linked.**
-1. [mumble-voip](https://github.com/FrazzIe/mumble-voip-fivem) - Support for other VOIP resources is planned (`pma-voice`, `toko-voip`)
+2. [pma-voice](https://github.com/AvarianKnight/pma-voice) - Support for other VOIP resources is planned (`toko-voip`) etc

 :::note
+NPWD has standardized pma-voice as our default voice system for the phone.
+We encourage everyone to do such.

 Adapting **NPWD** to your custom framework may not be very difficult.
-As development continues, we plan to release guides explaining to users how this can be done easily and effectively.
+You can read more about it at **Installation**

 :::